-Policy CT-3r: Where nexus exists, require private or public development to plan, design, and construct bicycle and pedestrian facilities that to integrate with the existing and planned bicycle and pedestrian network.
+Policy CT-3r: Where nexus exists, require private or public development to plan, design, and construct bicycle and pedestrian facilities to integrate with the existing and planned bicycle and pedestrian network.
 (GP2020)

-Policy CT-3s: Where discretionary projects are found to create additional demand for bicycle travel, require the project to directly provide or participate in the funding of bikeway improvements such as gap closures, class IV bike lanes shoulder widening, safety improvements and signage that will improve bicycle access to destinations located within 3 miles of the project site.
+Policy CT-3s: Where discretionary projects are found to create additional demand for bicycle travel, require the project to directly provide or participate in the funding of bikeway improvements such as gap closures, shoulder widening, safety improvements and signage that will improve bicycle access to destinations located within 3 miles of the project site.
 (GP2020)